 The Cali Camerata was formed in 2011 as a conductorless chamber orchestra comprising a mixture of students and faculty, with students leading their instrumental sections.
 They have performed works by Britten, Haydn, Grieg and Barber, with faculty including cellist Nicholas Tzavaras and guest artists including violinists Boris Kucharsky and Jesse Mills, and pianist Rieko Aizawa.
 In addition to performing on campus, they have performed at Barge Music and Carnegie Hall’s Weill Auditorium.

-The pit orchestra, under the direction of Gregory Dlugos, performs for the many musical theater productions presented by the MSU Department of Theater and Dance and the Cali School.
+The pit orchestra, under the direction of Gregory Dlugos, performs for the many musical theater productions presented by the University Department of Theater and Dance and the Cali School.
 Participation in the orchestra is determined by auditions at the beginning of the academic year.
 The orchestra size is determined by the requirements of each production and the venue in which it is performed.
-Recently an orchestra of 37 members has played for the MSU production of Carousel in the Kasser Theater, a string quartet accompanied Nine in concert in Leshowitz Hall, and an ensemble of nine players was used for Andrew Lippa’s The Wild Party in the Fox Theater.
+Recently an orchestra of 37 members has played for the University production of Carousel in the Kasser Theater, a string quartet accompanied Nine in concert in Leshowitz Hall, and an ensemble of nine players was used for Andrew Lippa’s The Wild Party in the Fox Theater.
 The diversity of styles from production to production allows for opportunity for most players to play in an ensemble.
 It also allows for members of the Cali School to cooperate and collaborate with members of the School of Theater and Dance.
 There is also the opportunity to perform with the Dance Department in collaboration for their Spring Concert at the Kasser Theater.